HOW LONG SHOULD

 But now let’s throw life back into the mix.

 We cannot look at exercise approaches in a vacuum.

 Other factors must be taken into consideration when deciding on how long you should workout to benefit YOU the most.

-Ultimately, the best training methods will be those that allow you to give your all; that you can commit to (without undue additional stress); that fit with your recovery period and that you have fuelled correctly for.
+Ultimately, the best training methods will be those that allow you to give your all; that you can commit to (without undue additional stress); that fits with your recovery period and that you have correctly fuelled for.